apache/skywalking/docs/en/setup/service-agent/java-agent/README.md

  ```

 ## Table of Agent Configuration Properties
+This is the properties list supported in `agent/config/agent.config`.

 property key | Description | Default |
 ----------- | ---------- | --------- |